 As Harrisonburg is a city growing bigger than its’ government can plan for, it falls victim to urban design that conforms to current standards of development and transportation.
 Yes, as we grow cities outward, we are constantly dividing land with roadways and knocking down buildings to make parking places.

-The Virginia Theater, for example, was demolished to make way for a growing population whose automobile purchases were fueling the local economy.
-The site of this former cinematic treasure is now the parking lots next to Jack Brown’s.
+The Virginia Theater, for example, was demolished in the late ’90s to make way for a growing population whose automobile purchases were fueling the local economy.
+The site of this former cinematic treasure is now the parking lots next to Jack Brown’s in Downtown Harrisonburg.

-These discussions remain at the center of locals in Harrisonburg, as the issue of traffic fluctuates with the university class schedule.
-On a global scale, our population continues to increase, and many intellectuals are forced to figure out how we can redesign cities around people.
-Harrisonburg in particular is home to a major biking community, for those who have taken to navigating the 17.4 square miles on two wheels.
+These concerns remain central to discussion among townspeople in Harrisonburg, as the issue of traffic fluctuates with the university’s class schedule.
+Globally, as our population continues to increase, many intellectuals are working to redesign cities around people.
+Harrisonburg in particular is home to a major biking community, and many take to navigating the 17.4 square, hilly miles on two wheels.

 How does this relate to the refugee population in Harrisonburg?